ImperialCollegeLondon/carbon/docs/methodology.md

 ## Gathering Compute Resources

-Information about the compute job and executing node is gathered from the workload scheduler (PBS).
+Information about the compute job and executing node is gathered from the workload scheduler.
+For Imperial's CX3 and HX1 systems, this is PBS.

 Internally, _carbon_ performs a subprocess call to the PBS command `qstat` and parses the result.
 Therefore, only jobs accessible to `qstat` can be analysed by _carbon_.